dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 least warrant public hearing.
 This reasoning is that those labelled as non-enemy combatant targets are no longer US Citizens and these are thus transnational conflicts.

+Oh, and if you attempt to run, certain international legal protections are activated when one attempts to stop refugees from leaving their country.
+Those same legal protections should probably apply in transnational conflicts, especially when the tendency is to keep victims in the dark and depriving them of financial resources and a a career, so they have or use the option to run.
+Again, intentionally so that these protection aren't activated.
+It's criminal and implies legal research, the efforts of which are in themselves a warcrime.
+That's right, it's a warcrime to provide legal advice on how to get away with a warcrime.

 <a name="an-international-quasi-armed-conflict-fought-with-psychological-warfare" />